 Make this first step: Get daily supplemental infrared light (15-30 minutes).

 However, blue light at night (from any source) is infinitely more harmful — and, therefore, important to monitor and reduce.

 Even small amounts of blue light at night harm your melatonin levels throughout the night, wrecking your gut health, immunity, metabolism, and… everything.

-Meal timing sends strong signals to your brain about the time of day.
+Proper meal timing sends strong signals to your brain about the time of day.
 Eat early meals (especially breakfast and lunch) to cement your circadian rhythm.

-Bright daylight midday reinforces the circadian rhythm.
+Bright daylight reinforces the circadian rhythm.